Dolphins and

 - Visible contours of body: The pilot whale is more rectangular and squad.
 Risso's dolphins are more curved, yet more "barrel-shaped" then other dolphins.
 The pilot whale's dorsal fin is typically pointing aft.

-- Behaviour: Risso's dolphins are much more agile and playful, and - although both are very inquisitive - pilot whales are much less boisterous.
+- Behaviour: Risso's dolphins are much more agile and playful, and – although both are very inquisitive – pilot whales are much less boisterous and Risso's dolphins are not interested in bowrides.

-- Visible contours of body: Fin whales display a curved section of their body above the surface, contrary to sperm whales, which resemble floating objects like containers or timber
+- Visible contours of body: Fin whales display a curved section of their body above the surface, contrary to Sperm whales, which resemble floating objects like containers or timber, with the blowhole and hump higher up at both ends.

 Test your knowledge

-Now that you have studied this page you can test yourself on these eight Greek beautiful cetaceans by answering the 12 questions of my
+Now that you have studied these eight beautiful cetaceans in the Aegean / Ionian seas, be sure to test your knowledge on by answering the 12 questions of my